Bobby Roode

 Robert Francis Roode Jr. (born May 11, 1976) is a Canadian retired professional wrestler.
 He is signed to WWE, where he works as a producer.

-Roode is best known for his twelve-year tenure in Total Nonstop Action Wrestling (TNA).
+Widely regarded as one of the greatest TNA wrestlers of all time, Roode is best known for his twelve-year tenure with the company.
 After debuting for TNA as part of Team Canada in 2004, he won the NWA World Tag Team Championship with Eric Young.
 Following the team's breakup, embarked on a singles run before forming a tag team with James Storm as Beer Money, Inc. Together with Storm, he is a six-time TNA World Tag Team Champion and they are the longest reigning champions in TNA history.
 Roode eventually became a two-time TNA World Heavyweight Champion, with his first reign being the second longest reign in the company's history at 256 days, only behind Josh Alexander's reign at 335 days.
 In his later years with the company, Roode also won the World Tag Team Championship with Austin Aries and was a one-time TNA King of the Mountain Champion.

 In 2016, he began his WWE career in NXT, where he was a one-time NXT Champion prior to his main roster call-up.
 Roode debuted on SmackDown in August 2017, winning the United States Championship in January 2018, his first championship on the main roster, and he won the Raw Tag Team Championship with partner Chad Gable that December.
 He also has held the Raw and SmackDown Tag Team Championships once each with Dolph Ziggler.
-Overall, Roode is a two-time world champion in professional wrestling.
+Overall, Roode is a three-time world champion in professional wrestling.